WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_valuesets.md

 For the elements whose value is from a set of (coded) options, a FHIR ValueSet should exist.
 SMART Guidelines can use Common ValueSets or define new ones.
+ValueSets are used in
+* Logical Models
+* Profiles
+* Questionnaires

 * The L3 should use same codes as defined for LM
 TO DO: Do we add a codesystem also for the discrete values e.g. male, female, etc